Allen-1242/LevelStepSTL/README.md

-# LevelStepSTL
+# LevelStepSTL: Trend Fitting Algorithm

-Univariate Trend Fitting Algorithm that automatically handles severe level shifts in the data
+LevelStepSTL is a univariate trend fitting algorithm that automatically handles severe level shifts in the data.
+It is useful in smoothening highly erratic time series data.
+Can also be used for Anomaly Detection as the internal algorithm automaically handles anomalies.